-4], the issue that was raised in the Parents' due process complaint.
-See 34 CFR § 300.511(d) ("the party requesting the due process hearing may not raise issues at the due process hearing that were not raised in the due process complaint, . . . unless the other party agrees otherwise.").
-To the extent that the arguments asserted in the Parents' memorandum relate to this issue, I will address those in turn.
+raise issues at the due process hearing that were not raised in the due process complaint, . . . unless the other party agrees otherwise.").
+To the extent that the arguments asserted by the Parents in their memorandum and at the remand hearing relate to this issue, I will address those in turn.

-At the hearing, the Parents presented a wealth of evidence regarding [School 1]'s benefits, arguing that the [School 1] program is the "only" appropriate placement for the Student.
-Most of the evidence presented by the Parents concentrated on the [Program] ([PROGRAM]) at [School 1] and the Student's participation in that program.
+At the 2016 hearing, the Parents presented a wealth of evidence regarding [School 1]'s benefits, arguing that the [School 1] program is the "only" appropriate placement for the Student.
+Most of the evidence presented by the Parents concentrated on the XXXX at [School 1] and the Student's participation in that program.
 The Parents argued that the Student could not make meaningful progress without [School 1]'s unique program, which relies on small learning groups, continuous data collection, and ABA.
 They were concerned that [School 4] could not provide complex behavioral strategies and supports that were appropriate for the Student.
 It was their strong preference for [School 1] that drove the Parents' actions in this case.
 From the very beginning, the Parents wanted the Student to attend [School 1], their preferred school.
 The Parents have expressed their desire to keep the Student at [School 1] because they believe she is making progress both in her behavior and academically.
 However, the issue is not whether another school is better or even as appropriate as the school offered by the school district but whether the school district has offered a FAPE.